jstowers/berkeley-data-structures/hw06-graph/prob01/README.md

     E               x   x   x
     F       x   x       x   x

-    The matrix is symmetrical along the downward diagnoal from [A,A] to [F, F].
+    For undirected graphs, the matrix is symmetrical along the downward diagonal from [A,A] to [F, F].

 ## DFS Algorithm